-Tanzania - well known for landmarks such as Mt.
-Kilimanjaro and one of the larger countries in Africa sits alongside the Indian Ocean in eastern Africa.
+Tanzania’s geography is one of the most varied and unique in the world; it contains Africa’s highest point, Mount Kilimanjaro (19341ft / 5,895m), as well as many lakes, mountains and numerous beautiful national parks, including the world renowned Serengeti National Park.
+One of the larger countries in Africa, Zambia is situated alongside the Indian Ocean in eastern Africa and borders Kenya, Uganda, Rwanda, Burundi, The DRC, Zambia, Malawi, and Mozambique.
 A beautifully diverse nation - in both geography and population - Tanzania is home to 125 ethnic groups with over 100 languages spoken across the country.

 Equality for Growth

 Equality for Growth (EfG) are a gender-focused organisation in Tanzania who focus on helping women traders in the informal market sector in Dar es Salaam to better understand their human and labour rights, develop leadership skills, and organise to claim their labour rights.

 Previously, VIDEA has placed two interns at EfG who assisted with delivering resource mobilisation and information programmes.
 In addition to interns, VIDEA is proud to provide support for EfG in their work to bring female market traders together to work together to claim their rights within the markets and grow their businesses.

 The Children's Dignity Forum (CDF) is a gender and child focused organisation focusing on issues around child marriage, female genital mutilation, and the participation and protection of children.
 CDF works to secure the human rights of children in Tanzania.